ds1011teamproject/translation/changelogs/README.md

 Changes:
 - refactor for memory concern:
     - rename some variables in encoder/decoder and train-loop
-    - ModelManager and child models don't keep trained-embeddings in memory, only ACT_VOC_SIZE
+    - ModelManager and child models don'NO_IMPROV_LOOK_BACKt keep trained-embeddings in memory, only ACT_VOC_SIZE
 - updated default hyperparameters: use large hidden dimension

 ### Version 0.6.2 - 11/15/2018